fcamuz/bussines-analysis-with-statistical-testing/README.md

 The one-way ANOVA compares the means between the groups you are interested in and determines whether any of those means are statistically significantly different from each other.
 If, however, the one-way ANOVA returns a statistically significant result, we accept the alternative hypothesis (HA), which is that there are at least two group means that are statistically significantly different from each other.
 So ANOVA would be good for this situation.

-ANOVA Assumptions
+#### ANOVA Assumptions
-Each group sample is drawn from a normally distributed population All populations have a common variance
+- Each group sample is drawn from a normally distributed population
+- All populations have a common variance
-All samples are drawn independently of each other Within each sample, the observations are sampled randomly and independently of each other Factor effects are additive
+- All samples are drawn independently of each other
+- Within each sample, the observations are sampled randomly and independently of each other
+- Factor effects are additive
-The presence of outliers can also cause problems.
+- The presence of outliers can also cause problems.
 In addition, we need to make sure that the F statistic is well behaved.
-In particular, the F statistic is relatively robust to violations of normality provided:
+In particular, the F statistic is relatively robust to violations of normality provided

-The populations are symmetrical and uni-modal.
+- The populations are symmetrical and uni-modal
-The sample sizes for the groups are equal and greater than 10 In general, as long as the sample sizes are equal (called a balanced model) and sufficiently large, the normality assumption can be violated provided the samples are symmetrical or at least similar in shape (e.g. all are negatively skewed).
+- The sample sizes for the groups are equal and greater than 10

+In general, as long as the sample sizes are equal (called a balanced model) and sufficiently large, the normality assumption can be violated provided the samples are symmetrical or at least similar in shape (e.g. all are negatively skewed).

-Normality Check
+#### Normality Check
-Equal Variances Check
+#### Equal Variances Check
 ```python
 # using Levene’s test to test for equal variances between groups
 stats.levene(birthday['Quantity'][birthday['Generation'] == "Millennial"],